osya/dTree/README.md

 ![Ancestry Tree from the task](https://github.com/osya/dTree/raw/feature/upwork_task/ftree.annotated.png "Ancestry Tree from the task")
 There was an Upwork task to draw ancestor tree with D3.
 I tried to use specialized D3-based library [dTree](https://github.com/ErikGartner/dTree) for this.
 The issues were:

 - Impossible to add only one parent.
-I fixed it via hiding another parent.
+I [fixed it](https://github.com/ErikGartner/dTree/pull/69) via hiding another parent.
+- Impossible to change how ex-spouse is drawn.
+Ex-spouse drawn on the same height as a current spouse.
+And connector line from ex-spouse move around current spouse.
+I changed it - moved ex-spouses node up, change ex-spouse line style to dashed, and made line from ex-spouse straight
 - Impossible to add parents for spouse.
 Existing JSON format does not allow it.
 There is an [existing issue](https://github.com/ErikGartner/dTree/issues/51)
 - No angular directives.
 There is a [corresponding issue](https://github.com/ErikGartner/dTree/issues/41)
+- No tests.
+There are only Mocha mocks for tests.
+There is a corresponding [issue](https://github.com/ErikGartner/dTree/issues/9)

 ## Treehouse
 There exists a playground/open repository for dTree graphs called [Treehouse](https://treehouse.gartner.io).
 There anyone can host a dTree graph without having to create a website or interact directly with the library.
 It uses Github gists to store the data displays it in a nice format.
 Checkout the **demo** graph for dTree: https://treehouse.gartner.io/ErikGartner/58e58be650453b6d49d7